smguru/pragmagrid.github.io/_resources/grid.md

 #### What kinds of applications are suitable to run in PRAGMA Grid?

 - Real science and real grid applications — per PRAGMA charter.
-- Applications can submit jobs through globus gatekeeper to local job schedulers (SGE, PBS, LSF, SQMS, etc.).
+- Applicants can submit jobs through globus gatekeeper to local job schedulers (SGE, PBS, LSF, SQMS, etc.).
 This enables resource sharing in PRAGMA Grid.
 - No absolute rules, and things may change as better technologies develop.
 In the event that you might have questions regarding the suitability of your application(s),